 Important Hormones

 The Endocrine System is made up of a variety of hormones.
-These hormones regulate all biological processes in body.
+These hormones regulate all biological processes in the body.

 The endocrine gland is a multi-tasker.
 In fact, it covers the processes from conception through adulthood.
 Another feature of hormones is that they are often produced in exceptionally low amounts within the body.
-Example of these processes include:
+Examples of these processes include:

 - Blood sugar control (insulin)